Top Business Sustainability Issues of 2023

 We asked: What are your most pressing sustainability questions, challenges, or topics?
 Here we share the top 10 topics identified.
 NBS will produce content on these topics throughout the year.

 Get involved: We want to hear from you!
-If something here makes you reflect, share your thoughts in the NBS forum or by filling out our “Share an Idea” form.
+If something here makes you reflect, share your thoughts in the comments or fill out our “Share an Idea” form.

 6 Areas of Sustainability